alexanmtz/horizon-analytics/chainlit.md

 ## Workflow

-A small **demo dataset is included in the repository** to illustrate the workflow:
+A small **demo dataset is included in the repository** to illustrate the workflow: https://github.com/alexanmtz/horizon-analytics/tree/main/sample_data

-https://github.com/alexanmtz/horizon-analytics/tree/main/sample_data
+You can copy and paste or download and upload the data on the system.

 1. The user uploads a dataset (e.g., a payouts table).
 2. Horizon generates a structural overview of the data.